zjuradoq/BioCRNPyler/docs/membrane_features.rst

 ~~~~~~~~~~
 Example 2: Integration of alpha-hemolysin
 ~~~~~~~~~~
+Construct a chemical reaction network (CRN) for the membrane integration steps of alpha-hemolysin.

 .. image:: figures/Membrane_Integration.pdf
+   :alt: Integration
+   :width: 100%
    :align: center

+   Figure 3.4.
+[Caption]

 Consider the following membrane integration steps for alpha-hemolysin.
 1. **Assemble into a homoheptamer:**